Generic Name and Formulations:

 Factor Xa inhibitor.

-Increased risk of bleeding with concomitant aspirin, clopidogrel, enoxaparin, warfarin, P2Y12 platelet inhibitors, other antithrombotic agents, fibrinolytic therapy, chronic NSAIDs, SSRIs, SNRIs, combined P-gp and strong CYP3A4 inhibitors (eg, ketoconazole, ritonavir); avoid.
-Increased thrombotic events with combined P-gp and strong CYP3A4 inducers (eg, carbamazepine, phenytoin, rifampin, St. John’s wort); avoid.
-Renal impairment (CrCl 15–<80mL/min): do not use Xarelto if receiving concomitant combined P-gp and moderate CYP3A4 inhibitors (eg, erythromycin), unless benefit justifies the risk.
+Increased risk of bleeding with concomitant aspirin, clopidogrel, enoxaparin, warfarin, chronic NSAIDs.
+Avoid concomitant aspirin, P2Y12 platelet inhibitors, dual antiplatelet therapy, other antithrombotic agents, fibrinolytic therapy, NSAIDs, SSRIs, SNRIs, combined P-gp and strong CYP3A inhibitors (eg, ketoconazole, ritonavir).
+Increased thrombotic events with combined P-gp and strong CYP3A inducers (eg, carbamazepine, phenytoin, rifampin, St. John’s wort); avoid.
+Renal impairment (CrCl 15–<80mL/min): do not use Xarelto if receiving concomitant combined P-gp and moderate CYP3A inhibitors (eg, erythromycin), unless benefit justifies the risk.

 Bleeding events (may be serious or fatal), back pain, wound secretion, pruritus, pain in extremity, abdominal pain, blister.